layeh/kjv/README.md

 Version (KJV)—a version of the KJV based off of critical scholarship of various older publications of the Cambridge editions of the KJV.

+The PCE text is taken from [here](http://bibleprotector.com/).
+A plain-text, tab-separated version was available.
+It has been lightly-modified for style.

 ## Usage

     usage: kjv [flags] [reference...]